vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 # Application context

-As described on the [Server Middleware basics](./basics.html) page, Application context is an object available in the Nuxt.js application.
+Application context is an object available in the Nuxt.js application.
 This object is populated by plugins and modules registered in the `nuxt.config.js` file.

-Some of them add their **client, configuration and API methods** to that object under a unique key.
-The Nuxt.js application later uses the Application context to exchange data with the Service providers.
+Plugins and modules add integration-specific data to the Application context under a unique key.
+The Nuxt.js application later uses this information to send requests to the Server Middleware.

 ## Structure of the context

-Context is an object with unique keys, starting with `$` sign and followed by the name or abbreviation of the service name, e.g. `$ct` (for commercetools), `$magento`, `$sb` (for storyblok), etc.
+Context is an object with unique keys, starting with the `$` sign and followed by the name or abbreviation of the installed integrations, e.g. `$ct` (for commercetools), `$magento`, `$sb` (for storyblok), etc.

 Each of the keys contains an object with three properties: